hamidgasmi/training.computerscience.cloud.aws/README.md

 	- We need 1 NAT Gateway by AZ
 	- We need a Single Route table for each AZ (each NAT Gateway)
 	- Each NAT Gateway should be then associates with all private subnets of the related AZ
+- Interface Endpoints:
+	- Enable Private DNS Name
+		- It allows to avoid modifying application code
+		- The service public endpoint will be resolved to the endpoint ENI private IP @
 - Create conventions:
 	- Subnet Name: sn-[public/private]-[AZ]: sn-public-a; sn-private-a
 	- Peering Connection name: pc-[Requester VPC name]-[Accepter VPC name].
 E.g., pc-VPC1-VPC2